Office: Kimbrough 466

 As a recipient of a generous grant from the National Endowment for the Arts in support of American Choral Music, Dr. Wiest invited international composer, Eric Whitacre, to WSU to conduct a concert of his compositions with Concert Choir and Madrigal Singers.
 She also has had the opportunity to work with and perform music by other well-known contemporary composers including John Corigliano, Morten Lauridsen, Chen Yi, and Libby Larsen.

 Dr. Wiest is active as an adjudicator, clinician, and guest conductor, including All-State and Honor Choirs in Florida, New Mexico, Idaho, Montana, Oregon, and Washington.
 She was adjudicator and clinician at the Australian International Music Festival and led a tour of student musicians to Germany, allowing the students to attend concerts and meet with musicians working in Germany for a closer look at the professional lives of performers.
 In 1999, she was the choral conductor and clinician of the Pacific Basin Music Festival in Hawaii.
-She has been invited to present at professional conferences of Northwest American Choral Directors Association, Washington American Choral Directors Summer Institute, Washington ArtsTime Conference, College Music Society Regional Meeting, Rocky Mountain Modern Language Association, Northwest and Washington Music Educators Associations, and MENC National Biennial In-Service Conference.
+She has been invited to present at professional conferences of Northwest American Choral Directors Association, Washington American Choral Directors Summer Institute, Washington ArtsTime Conference, College Music Society Regional Meeting, Rocky Mountain Modern Language Association, Northwest and Washington Music Educators Associations, and MENC National Biennial In-Service Conferences.
 She was the organizer and facilitator of the ACDA National Conducting Awards and Choral Conversations presentations in 2003 and 2005 at the national conventions.
 An article entitled "Techniques for Vocal Health," authored by Dr. Wiest was published in the February 1997 issue of Teaching Music, a publication of MENC.
 Additional articles by Dr. Wiest have been published in ACDA's refereed journal, The Choral Journal.

 At WSU, Dr. Wiest has been a member of the WSU Showcase Committee, Professional Education Advisory Board, WSU Faculty Senate, Student Affairs Committee, and Faculty Status Committee.
-She is the coordinator of the WSU Individual Interdisciplinary Doctoral Program.
+She was the coordinator of the WSU Individual Interdisciplinary Doctoral Program.
 She actively serves on internal committees such as Faculty Advisory Committee, Music Curriculum Committee, Scholarship Committee, and various Search committees.
 Active membership in professional organizations includes American Choral Directors Association, National Association of Music Educators, National Association of Teachers of Singing, and College Music Society.
 Dr. Wiest served as the National Chair of Youth and Student Activities Committee for the American Choral Directors Association and the editor of The Student Times, a section in the ACDA refereed journal, The Choral Journal.

 As a featured soloist, Dr. Wiest has performed with the Washington-Idaho Symphony and the WSU Concert Choir.
 She was a member of the Robert Shaw Festival Singers and has also performed as a soloist in Austria, Italy, Switzerland, and Germany and was featured on Northwest Public Radio.